eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 The common themes when asking yourself this question include wealth **accumulation/growth**, wealth **preservation**, **passive income** and **time horizon**.
 **Risk tolerance** is also another question to ask yourself.

-I don't think one can aim for growth and have low risk tolerance.
+I don't think one can aim for substantial growth and have low risk tolerance.
 Growth implies seeking higher volatility which means investments can go up strongly as well as down strongly (at least in the short-term).
 Time horizon and risk tolerance are usually linked; a shorter time horizon means less risk can be taken.